This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

 Follow the instructions on the shampoo bottle, then lightly lather the soap in a circular motion paying particular attention to their paws and other places prone to dirt.
 Start with their feet and work your way up to their face last.

 This will stop the soap from dripping into their eyes and ears and cut down on shaking.
 Rinse starting from the head and work your way down until the stream is clear.
 This helps the shampoo wash down and away from their sensitive spots.

 7. Towel (Or Blow) Dry

-Covering your pup in a towel retains heat and also lessens the chances of them shaking water all over you (and your house).
-If it’s cold, or your dog has long hair that takes longer to dry, you might consider using a dog blow dryer to speed up the process.
+Covering your pup in a towel retains heat and lessens the chances of them shaking water all over you (and your house).
+If it’s cold or your dog has long hair that takes longer to dry, you might consider using a dog blow dryer to speed up the process.

 8. Make It Fun!